Minnesota Population Center

 Also, see the updated Member Node Description Document on ticket https://redmine.dataone.org/issues/5913; the MNDD attached here is the original and is obsolete.

-#15 Updated by Laura Moyers over 6 years ago
+#15 Updated by Laura Moyers about 7 years ago

 - MN Description set to The Minnesota Population Center disseminates integrated census and survey data from the U.S. and around the world; spatial boundary data for U.S. and international administrative units; and global environmental data on topics including land use, land cover, and climate.